Visiting Artist Program

 Luczak currently serves as a faculty member at McHenry County College.

-View Luczak’s work at www.violetluczak.com or on Instagram @violet_luczak_design
+View Luczak’s work online or on Instagram.

 Watch Violet's Visiting Artist Talk